ddelgado1/CRM-Mac_CRMpilot0-CRMpilot0copy0/mynotes.md

 ## Frontend:

 - General
-    - Need to setup Redux persist and sessions/cookies
+    - Update redux to toolkit
     - Admin rights
     - Need to beef up our validators so that people can't change things with inspect element
     - Need to make error stuff better